 Writing Prompt: Figure out what you would like the future of writing to look like.
 Now write a story about how we get there.

 This episode of Writing Excuses has been brought to you by Audible.

 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

 This entry was posted on Sunday, December 30th, 2012 at 6:20 pm and is filed under Business, eBooks, Fantasy, Sci-fi, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.